pypa/setuptools/docs/userguide/datafiles.rst

 that are installed alongside Python modules and packages on the user's machine when they install a :term:`distribution <Distribution Package>` from PyPI or via a ``.whl`` file.

 These files are typically intended for use at runtime by the package itself or to influence the behavior of other packages or systems.
-They may also be referred to as "resource files."

 Old packaging installation methods in the Python ecosystem have traditionally allowed installation of "data files", which are placed in a platform-specific location.
 However, the most common use case